xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 The first section will introduce the basic L2 and L3 interface scale, without enabling QoS.

 The next section will discuss the impact of HQOS mode on bundle interface scale.
-HQOS mode is required if you need to enable Egress QoS on subinterfaces.

 Then we will discuss the impact of enabling QoS on interface scale, with respect to both ingress and egress.